If you live in Karns, you are a member!

-If it is not canceled due to Covid-19, the next meeting of the Karns Community Club will be on Tuesday, November 10th, at 7:30 p.m. at the Karns Community Club Center (a.k.a. the "Old Library"), 7708 Oak Ridge Highway, Knoxville, TN.
+If it is not canceled due to Covid-19, the next meeting of the Karns Community Club will be on Tuesday, January 7, at 7:30 p.m. at the Karns Community Club Center (a.k.a. the "Old Library"), 7708 Oak Ridge Highway, Knoxville, TN.
 All Karns residents are welcome to attend!
 Attendees need to wear masks and plan to sit at least 6 feet from everyone not in their own family.
 Thank you!

-The next regular County Commission meeting is on Monday, October 26th, at 5 p.m. with zoning issues heard starting at 7 p.m. and is held in the Main Assembly Room at the City-County Building unless it is held electronically via Zoom meeting, as has been done for recent meetings.
+The next regular County Commission meeting is on Monday, December 21st, at 5 p.m. with zoning issues heard starting at 7 p.m. and is held in the Main Assembly Room at the City-County Building unless it is held electronically via Zoom meeting.
 To get the agenda for the next meeting (or any meetings), go to: https://www.knoxcounty.org/commission/.
-To contact County Commissioners, email them at: firstname.lastname@example.org or, for individual email addresses and phone numbers, see: https://www.knoxcounty.org/commission/commissioners.php.
+To contact County Commissioners, email them at: email@example.com or, for individual email addresses and phone numbers, see: https://www.knoxcounty.org/commission/commissioners.php.

 On January 27th, the Knox County Commission officially adopted the final report of a multi-year greenway study, conducted by Knox Co.
 Parks & Rec. and consultants from Gresham Smith, that analyzed approximately 65 miles of potential greenway corridor.
 After several rounds of public meetings and input from the community, the Knox County Greenway Corridor Study now officially becomes a blueprint for future greenway infrastructure potential.
 Read the study for yourself at this link.